envico801/clean-code-javascript/anki/README.md

 - Function is predictable and easier to test
 - Clear input/output relationship
 - Can use the original name value elsewhere in the code
-- Multiple functions can safely use the same input

 Q:: =============================================